One of Europe's last wild rivers is in danger of being tamed

 Albania's government has set in motion plans to dam the Vjosa and its tributaries to generate much-needed electricity for one of Europe's poorest countries, with the intent to build eight dams along the main river.

 It's part of a world hydropower boom, mainly in Southeast Asia, South America, Africa and less developed parts of Europe.
-In the Balkans alone, about 2,800 projects to tame rivers are underway or planned, says Olsi Nika of EcoAlbania, a nonprofit that opposes the projects.
+In the Balkans alone, about 2,800 projects to tame rivers are underway or planned — a "dam tsunami," says Olsi Nika of EcoAlbania, a nonprofit that opposes the projects.

+Some tout hydropower as a reliable, cheap and renewable energy source that helps curb dependence on planet-warming fossil fuels like coal, oil and natural gas.
+The Intergovernmental Panel on Climate Change says it has "significant potential" to further reduce carbon emissions.

 Rivers are a crucial part of the global water cycle.
 They act as nature's arteries, carrying energy and nutrients across vast landscapes, providing water for drinking, food production and industry.
 They're a means of transportation for people and goods, and a haven for boaters and anglers.
 Rivers are home to a diversity of fish — including tiny minnows, trout and salmon — and provide shelter and food for birds and mammals.

 But dams interrupt their flow, and the life in and around them.
-While installing fish ladders and widening tunnels to bypass dams helps some species, it hasn't worked in places like the Amazon, says Julian Olden, a University of Washington ecologist.
+While installing fish ladders and widening tunnels to bypass dams helps some species, it hasn't worked in places like the Amazon, says Julian Olden, a University of Washington ecologist who has studied the impacts of dams in Brazil, Australia and the U.S.

-Dams block the natural flow of water and sediment.
+Dams block the natural flow of water and sediment, and can cause harmful temperatures swings.
 They also can change the chemistry of the water and cause toxic algae to grow.

+"Once dams go in, there's almost no going back," Olden says.
+"You starve a river of water.
+It's unsurprising that its inhabitants are likely to disappear."

 Those who live along the riverbank or rely on the waterway for their livelihood fear dams could kill the Vjosa as they know it.
 Its fragile ecosystem will be irreversibly altered, and many residents will lose their land and homes.

+"It was really unbelievable what they did to nature, removing entire parts of the mountain," he said, setting up camp on a sandbar back in June.
+"I hope this dam is never built."

-Many locals oppose the plans.
-Dozens of residents from the village of Kute joined nonprofits to file what was Albania's first environmental lawsuit against the construction of a dam in the Pocem gorge, a short distance downriver from Kalivac.
+Many locals agree.
+Dozens of residents from the village of Kute, further downriver, joined nonprofits to file what was Albania's first environmental lawsuit against the construction of a dam in the Pocem gorge, a short distance downriver from Kalivac.
 They won in 2017, but the government has appealed.

 The victory, while significant, was just one battle.
 A week later, the government issued the Kalivac contract.
 EcoAlbania plans to fight that project, too.

-Note: EDITORS NOTE: Heroic efforts to revive ecosystems and save species are being waged worldwide, aimed at reversing some of humankind's most destructive effects on the planet.
-"What Can Be Saved?," a weekly AP series, chronicles the ordinary people and scientists fighting for change against enormous odds _ and forging paths that others may follow.